-- Insert your brand– Your brand is unique, so you can use the follow-up question to share your voice in a way your customers have come to expect.
+- Brand experience.
+Use your brand voice to state the question in a way your customers have come to expect.

 Overall, would you describe the service you received from (insert name of customer loyalty rep) as good, bad or fantastic?
 What exactly stood out as being good or bad about this service?